 Forfeitures are required to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-The Company based its estimate of forfeitures on data from a representative group of publicly traded biopharmaceutical companies, as the Company does not currently have sufficient history, and records the stock-based compensation expense only on the awards that are expected to vest.
-To date forfeitures have been less than 5.0% of total grants.
+The Company uses historical data to estimate pre-vesting option forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
+To the extent that actual forfeitures differ from the estimates, the difference is recorded as a cumulative adjustment in the period the estimates were revised.
+Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.